Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-free-trial.md

 - run scheduled tasks (cron jobs).

-These restrictions don't apply on applications for which you are a collaborator (as long as these applications are owned by a paying customer).
+These restrictions don't apply on applications for which you are a collaborator as long as these applications are owned by a paying customer.

 As soon as you enter payment details, the restrictions will be lifted, you will be able to scale your application back up and resume its addons.
 These